We're seeking a new head of delivery - digital and transformation to lead and implement digital and transformation strategies across the council.

 This is your opportunity to make a real difference

-North Yorkshire is a great county, with people and businesses who are proud to live here, proud of what they do and of who they are.
-As a council, we are just as passionate about the place that we work in and the people that we serve.
-We are proud about what we have achieved to date and ambitious about the services that we will continue to provide in the future.
+North Yorkshire is a great county, with people and businesses who are proud to live here, proud of what they do and who they are.
+As a council, we are just as passionate about where we work and the people we serve.
+We are proud of what we have achieved to date, and ambitious about the services we will continue to provide in the future.

 Our vision is for North Yorkshire to be a thriving county, which adapts to a changing world and remains a special place for everyone to live, work and visit.

 A fundamental part of achieving this vision is ensuring that we adapt and change our services wherever we can, so we can fully embrace the possibilities afforded by becoming more digital and agile in our approach.
 That is where you come in!

 This exciting role to join the senior leadership team for the Technology and Change service - this service provides customer services, digital, business analysis, projects and ICT across the council as well as to external organisations.
 As a result of significant investment, the Council is undertaking a large digital and transformation delivery programme in order to help drive transformation across the sector, as well as working closing with partner organisations.

 Our priority is to transform the way we interact with our customers to improve the impact and effectiveness of council services - we want to enable a wider reach, develop more innovative ways of delivery and fundamentally provide a more accessible service for all, regardless of location, disability or age.
 This role will provide you with the platform to lead on these transformation ambitions and help us succeed.
 You really will have the opportunity to make a real difference to the lives of all our residents and communities - and create your own legacy in the process.